marziehkhani/Genetic-characterization-of-ADRD/README.md

 # Biobank-scale genetic characterization of Alzheimer’s disease and related dementias across diverse populations
 ## Summary
 This is the online repository for the original article titled "Biobank-scale genetic characterization of Alzheimer’s disease and related dementias across diverse populations."
-This study aims to conduct genetic characterization of key genes associated with dementia across different ancestry populations using the largest biobank-scale datasets, including AllofUs, UK Biobank, ADSP, AMP-DLB, and Genomics England.
+This study aims to conduct genetic characterization of key genes associated with dementia across different ancestry populations using the largest biobank-scale datasets, including AllofUs, UK Biobank, ADSP, AMP PDRD, and 100KGP.
 ### Data Statement
 * The All of Us genomic data are available under restricted access for human subject data.
 Access can be obtained by following the instructions under the All of Us workbench
 * Primary data from the 100KGP, which are held in a secure Research Environment, are available to registered users.
 Please see https://www.genomicsengland.co.uk/about-gecip/for-gecip-members/data-and-data-access for further information